 Directors Public Companies

-Laurie Bennett Global Railway Industries Ltd. (TMX: GBI)

 Edward H. Kernaghan Brick Brewing Ltd. (TMX:BRB)

 Boralex Inc. (TMX:BLX)

 PFB Corp.
 (TMX:PFB)

 Brian A. Robbins Heroux-Devtek Inc. (TMX: HRX)

 Air Boss of America Corp.
 (TMX: BOS)

-During the 2012 Fiscal year five Board meetings, including four regular quarterly meetings and one budget/strategy meeting, were held.
+During the 2013 fiscal year, five Board meetings, including four regular quarterly meetings and one budget/strategy meeting, were held.
 Independent directors convene in camera meetings at the end of each regular quarterly Board meeting.
 Mr. Robbins and other members of management are not in attendance at these in camera sessions.
-The following table outlines the attendance, in person or by telephone, of directors at Board meetings in Fiscal 2012.
+The following table outlines the attendance, in person or by telephone, of directors at Board meetings in fiscal 2013.

 Directors Meetings Attended

 Laurie Bennett 5 of 5

 Edward H. Kernaghan 5 of 5

+Nicole Kirk 4 of 4

 Robert B. Magee 5 of 5

 Philip B. Matthews 5 of 5

 Brian A. Robbins 5 of 5

-Stephen Rodgers 5 of 5

-Peter van Schaik 5 of 5
+Peter van Schaik 4 of 5